from a handpicked tutor in LIVE 1-to-1 classes

 What is the Isosceles Triangle Theorem?

 The isosceles triangle theorem states that when two sides are equal, the base angles are also equal.
-The converse of isosceles triangle theorem is also true which states that in a triangle if two angles are equal then the sides opposite to those angles are also equal.
+The converse of the isosceles triangle theorem is also true which states that in a triangle if two angles are equal then the sides opposite to those angles are also equal.

 How do you know if a Triangle is Isosceles?